vinay-IMOSEPFL/MultiBody-Dynamics-Data-Challenge/README.md

 2. **Forces** between masses (optional).

 For models to be effective in real-world applications, they must be able to:
+1. **Learn** from scarce data.
-1. **Generate physically consistent long rollouts** of trajectories.
+2. **Generate physically consistent long rollouts** of trajectories.
-2. **Generalize** to changes in configuration of similar systems.
+3. **Generalize** to changes in configuration of similar systems.
-3. **Adapt** to new boundary conditions.
+4. **Adapt** to new boundary conditions.

 Your trained simulators will be evaluated on the above mentioned characterstics

  **These characterstics can not be obtained from merely data driven modeling and therfore it becomes important to incorporate physics baises**

 ---

 ## Training Data

 The training dataset consists of simulated trajectories for systems with **4, 5, 6, 7, and 8 masses**.
+Each mass weighs the same.
+Each mass is connected to the next one with a link, forming a chain like configuration (see the visualization of the trajectory of each configuration).
+Each link can produce a spring and damping force due to its deformation and the rate of change of deformation respectively.
+Additionaly each mass experiences a body force due to gravity (g=9.81 m/s^2).
+All the positions are in meters and velocities in m/s.

 Each configuration is stored in a separate folder within `train.zip`, organized as:

 - `4 masses/`
 - `5 masses/`